Kel-P

 Udoma Peter Kelvin Amba popularly known by his trademark It's Kel-P Vibes is a Nigerian record producer, singer and songwriter.
+He is the founder and the CEO of Bully Entertainment, and is currently signed to Universal Music Publishing France, Universal Music France, and Virgin Music France, with a management deal with Jones Worldwide.
+He was formerly signed to Aristokrat from 2019 to 2023, and is best known for exclusively producing and co-writing the Grammy nominated world album African Giant in 2019.

-He is best known for producing and co-writing the Grammy nominated world album African Giant in 2019.
-He is currently signed to Aristokrat Records, and Universal Music France, with a management deal with Jones Worldwide.
-Kel-P was credited by OkayAfrica, as one of the key figure who have helped take Afrobeats to new heights.
-In 2021, he co-produced the Grammy award winning Best Global Music Album Mother Nature by Angélique Kidjo, and Grammy nominated album Made in Lagos (Deluxe version) by Wizkid.
+He was credited by OkayAfrica, as one of the key figures who have helped take Afrobeats to new heights.
+In 2021, he co-produced the Grammy winning Best Global Album Mother Nature by Angélique Kidjo, and Grammy nominated album Made in Lagos (Deluxe version) by Wizkid.
+In 2023, he co-produced the Grammy-nominated album The Age of Pleasure by Janelle Monáe, and co-wrote the Grammy-nominated Best Global Album Timeless by Davido, which earned him, a special recognition from The Recording Academy.

 Early life

 Udoma Peter Kelvin Amba was born and raised in Lagos State.

 Career

-In 2016, he met with Sarz, which led to Sarz, helping in creating the song, he was working on at that point in time.
+In 2016, he met with Sarz, which led to Sarz, helping in creating the song he was working on at that point in time.
 Sarz, also helped him in creating his tag "It's Kel-P Vibes".
 In 2018, he rose to prominent, following his production on Solid Star's single "Eleganza".
 He has worked with several artistes including Burna Boy, Rema, Niniola, Diamond Platnumz, and Wizkid.
 With major hits, "Dangote" by Burna Boy, "Peace of Mind" by Rema, "Jeje" by Diamond Platnumz, "Boda Sodiq" & "Fantasy" by Niniola, and "Ghetto Love" by Wizkid.

 In 2020, following the partnership between Universal Music Group subsidiary Universal Music France and The Aristokrat Group, the parent company of Aristokrat Records, Kel-P was signed to Universal Music France with a distribution deal with Caroline France.
 On 24 November 2020, he was nominated at the 63rd Grammy Awards, via Skip Marley album Higher Place, on the song "Faith".
 On 23 November 2021, he was nominated at the 64th Grammy Awards, via Wizkid album Made in Lagos (Deluxe version), and won his first Grammy award in the same category "Best Global Music Album" for Angélique Kidjo sixteen studio album Mother Nature.
-On 20 January 2023, he launched his singing career with the release of "One More Night", through Jones Worldwide, and Virgin Records France division, with its accompanying music video directed by Damian Belden, and Luke Shaw.
+On 20 January 2023, he launched his singing career with the release of "One More Night", through Jones Worldwide, and Virgin Music France division, with its accompanying music video directed by Damian Belden, and Luke Shaw.

+On 3 November 2023, Universal Music Publishing Group, division in France renews Kel-P's global publishing deal through Universal Music Publishing France.
+The music publishing contract was renewed to distribute and market, Kel-P's upcoming extended play Bully Season Vol.2.
+During the renewal, Kel-P unveiled his recording company, Bully Entertainment, as a joint venture partnership between Kel-P and Shay Jones's Jones Worldwide owning 40% of the company.
+He also seats as CEO of Bully Entertainment, upon its launching.